-At the conclusion of the investigation, the CO or designee shall prepare and deliver a written report to the Superintendent that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful discrimination/retaliation as provided in Board policy and State and Federal law as to whether the Complainant has been subjected to unlawful discrimination/retaliation.
+At the conclusion of the investigation, the CO or designee shall prepare and deliver a written report to the Superintendent that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful discrimination/retaliation as provided in Board policy and State and Federal law as to whether the Respondent has engaged in unlawful discrimination/retaliation of the Complainant Complainant has been subjected to unlawful discrimination/retaliation.
 The CO's recommendations must be based upon the totality of the circumstances, including the ages and maturity levels of those involved.
 In determining if unlawful discrimination or retaliation occurred, a preponderance of evidence standard will be used.

 Absent extenuating circumstances, within five (5) business days of receiving the report of the CO or designee, the Superintendent must either issue a final decision regarding whether the charges have been substantiated or request further investigation.
-A copy of the Superintendent's final decision will be delivered to both the Complainant and the Respondent.
+A copy of the Superintendent's written final decision will be delivered to both the Complainant and the Respondent.